"How'd you get here so fast, Anime-san?"

 - The Showtime series Dexter had its first season based on the first Dexter book, Darkly Dreaming Dexter.
 The second season showed an original storyline as the second book, Dearly Devoted Dexter, was considered inappropriately dark for the show.
 There were no more books by the time the third season was greenlit, and since then the novels and TV series have gone their separate ways.

 - The Tim Burton Batman movie was adapted to an NES game by Sunsoft, who took great liberties with the plot of the movie but still managed to churn out a pretty good sidescroller.
-However, Sunsoft couldn't wait for the next movie to come out before making a sequel to the NES game, and created Batman: Return of the Joker by themselves.
+However, Sunsoft couldn't wait for the next movie to come out before making a sequel to the NES game, and created Batman: Return of the Joker as a standalone sequel based on the comic.

 - A similar example occurs with the SNES adaptation of Jurassic Park.
 Ocean couldn't wait for the sequel (or even the novel it would be loosely based on) and created their own, Jurassic Park Part 2 The Chaos Continues.
 It had a vaguely similar plot to the eventual sequel; a rival genetics company tries to take control of the island by force, and Alan Grant is sent to stop them.
 Nobody stopped to question why Grant was suddenly a gun-toting Contra-esque mercenary... or why he'd care about any of this.
 Good music, though.